An Opportunity to Transform Hobart

 Land value capture resulting from the project will create long term economic benefits for local residents.
 Contrary to previous government media statements, Infrastructure Tasmania's report did not find the Hobart light rail system would incur operating losses.

-The modelling undertaken as part of the cost benefit analysis suggests that around six million trips per annum will be undertaken on the proposed Hobart light rail system, removing traffic from our congested roads.
+The modelling undertaken as part of the cost benefit analysis suggests that up to six million trips per annum will be undertaken on the proposed Hobart light rail system, removing traffic from our congested roads.

 Fares will cover operating costs of around $2.5 million per year.
 With an average fare of $2.56 per trip, the Hobart light rail will make up to $12.9 million profit to reinvest into our economy, supporting long term jobs.